MichaelRoth42/Juicy-Blog-Stuff/content/english/post/lets-build-a-timer-app-for-teams-meetings.md

 description: "This post describes how to build a timer app and optimize it for the usage in Microsoft Teams"
 # Taxonomies
 tags: ["Power Apps","M 365","Microsoft Teams", "Citizen Developer"]
-type: "epic" # available type (epic, trending, popular, or regular)
+type: "popular" # available type (epic, trending, popular, or regular)
 draft: false
 ---